elbaum/CI-Datasets/README.md

-# CI-Datasets
-Continuous integration testing dataset
+# Continuous Integration Testing Datasets

-"Summary Dataset" provides details on mtivation, context, and process to get the data.
-"Data Fields" provides details on the data fields.
-A list of efforts using the dataset can be found in "Papers and tools".
+"Summary Dataset" provides details on the motivation, context, and process to get the data.
+"Data Fields" provides details on the data included as part of each dataset.
+A list of efforts using the dataset can be found under "Papers and Tools".

 ### Rails Dataset
-This dataset is gathered from rails/rails of Travis CI (https://travis-ci.org/rails/rails/).
-Rails is an open source project writen in Ruby, and it has more than 50,000 builds on Travis CI.
+This dataset is gathered from the system rails/rails hosted on Travis CI (https://travis-ci.org/rails/rails/).
+Rails is an open source project writen in Ruby, with more than 50,000 builds on Travis CI.
 From that pool of builds, we collected 3000 consecutive builds from March 2016 to August 2016.
-After removing the 196 cancled builds, the dataset ended up with 2804 builds with more than 3.5 million test suite execution records.
+We removed 196 canceled builds, ending with 2804 builds that include more than 3.5 million test suite execution records.

-If you use it please:
+If you use this dataset please cite:

-Cite it as: Jingjing Liang, Sebastian Elbaum, and Gregg Rothermel, "The Rails Dataset of Testing Results from Travis CI", https://github.com/elbaum/CI-Datasets, 2018.
+Jingjing Liang, Sebastian Elbaum, and Gregg Rothermel, "The Rails Dataset of Testing Results from Travis CI", https://github.com/elbaum/CI-Datasets, 2018.

 ### Google Dataset
-This dataset is gathered from Google products with more than 3.3 Million test suite execution records.
-The dataset collected 15 consecutive days' data.
+This dataset is gathered from Google products and includes more than 3.3 Million test suite execution records.
+The dataset contains anonymized data collected on 15 consecutive days on a subset of Google products.

-If you use it please:
+If you use this dataset please cite:

 Cite it as: Sebastian Elbaum, Andrew Mclaughlin, and John Penix, "The Google Dataset of Testing Results", https://github.com/elbaum/CI-Datasets, 2018.